Heat and Wave kernel expansions for stationary spacetimes: Computation of the wave-trace

 To keep the notation shorter we write $(\partial_\nu R_\beta)(s,x,x)$ for $\partial_{\nu,x} R_\beta(s,x,y) |_{y=x}$.
 Then

 We have the following formula for $\partial_\nu R_{\beta+1}(s,y,y) = \frac{1}{4 \beta + 2 n} (\partial_\nu \tilde \Gamma)(s,y,y) R_\beta(s,y,y)$ and therefore

+where the expansion in the bracket is understood as an asymptotic expansion of step one homogeneous distributions.
 Here and in the following the expressions need to be understood as distributions in the variable $s$, weakly meromorphic in $\beta$.
 For example, $|s|^\beta$ and $\mathrm{sign}(s) |s|^\beta$ are understood as a meromorphic family of distributions by analytic continuation.
 We therefore have

 Using \eqref{Gammapower} we thus obtain

 As before we use